 One reason why small frequent pleasures beat infrequent large ones is that we are less likely to adapt to the former.
 The more easily people can understand and explain an event, the quicker they adapt to it (Wilson & Gilbert, 2008), and thus anything that makes a pleasurable event more difficult to understand and explain will delay adaptation.
 These variables include novelty (we've never experienced the event before), surprise (we didn't expect it to happen), uncertainty (we're not entirely sure what the event is), and variability (the event keeps changing).
 Each of these variables makes an event harder to understand and as a result we pay more attention to it and adapt more slowly.

-(4) "Eschew extended warranties and other forms of overpriced insurance"
+(4) "Eschew extended warranties and other forms of overpriced insurance"back to the MENU

 Research shows we deal with bad events much more effectively than we think.
 Often we buy insurance to make us feel better, not because we couldn't actually afford to replace the item.